 Also known as the Garden State, New Jersey is a place of contrasts with many areas to choose from.
 For example, if you love the city lights and culture, New York City is just a stone’s throw away; if you prefer a quieter lifestyle but still want to be close to all the action, consider moving to one of the suburban towns.
 With so much diversity, there is something for everyone in New Jersey.

 We looked at factors such as crime rates, education, cost of living, real estate, and amenities and compiled the following list.
-If you or someone you know is planning on moving to New Jersey, these are the ten best places to live.
+If you or someone you know is planning on moving to New Jersey, these are the 10 best cities to live in 2023.

 Table of Contents: